 - A family history of AMD.
 (AMD is not a straightforward hereditary condition.
 However, your risk of developing AMD is increased if it occurs in other family members.)

 - Sunlight.
-This has yet to be proven, but laboratory studies suggest that the retina is damaged by sunlight rays (UVA and UVB rays).
+Laboratory studies suggest that the retina is damaged by sunlight rays (UVA and UVB rays).

-AMD seems to be more common in people from white (Caucasian) racial backgrounds than from other racial groups.
+AMD is more common in people from white (Caucasian) racial backgrounds than from other racial groups.

-What are the symptoms of age-related macular degeneration?
+What are the symptoms of age-related macular degeneration (AMD)?

 AMD is painless.
 Symptoms of dry AMD tend to take 5-10 years to become severe.
 However, severe visual loss due to wet AMD can develop more quickly.

 If AMD develops in one eye only, you may not be aware of it until it's quite advanced, as the other eye will still see the things you are looking at with your central vision.
 When both eyes are affected you are more likely to notice symptoms.

 The main early symptom is worsening of central vision despite using your usual glasses.
 In the early stages of the condition you may notice that you need brighter light to read by.
 Words in a book or newspaper may become blurred.
 Colours may appear less bright and you may have difficulty recognising faces and facial expressions.

 As the condition worsens, a 'blind spot' then develops in the middle of your visual field.
 This is not always initially noticeable.
 However, it tends to become larger over time as more and more rods and cones degenerate in the macula.